Hardik180704/Orbit/README.md

 # Orbit - Realtime Chat Application

-Orbit is a modern, full-stack realtime chat application built with Next.js, Node.js, Express, MongoDB, and Socket.io.
+Orbit is a microservices-based, scalable, full-stack realtime chat application built with Next.js, Node.js, Express, MongoDB, Socket.io, RabbitMQ, and Redis.
 It features a beautiful, responsive UI, secure authentication, and real-time messaging.

 ## Features
+- Microservices architecture for scalability and reliability
+- Modern glassmorphism UI with gradients and animations
 - Realtime messaging with Socket.io
 - Secure authentication with OTP verification
 - Profile management with avatar support